lhcb/starterkit-lessons/_episodes/01b-docker.md

 > ## Logged in as root user?
 >
-> If you start out as root, you should switch to your user with:
+> The latest version of the Docker container should have solved this issue for Mac users.
+First try running git pull in the hackaathon directory.
+If you still start out as root, you should switch to your user with:
 >
 > ~~~
 $ useradd username